Skip to content

 Use the following procedure to configure and run the multimodal embedding NIM locally.

-1. Set the embedding model in your .env file.
-This tells NeMo Retriever extraction to use the Llama 3.2 Multimodal model instead of the default text-only embedding model.
+1. Configure the embedding model in your .env file.
+This instructs the NeMo Retriever Library to use the Llama Nemotron Embed VL model instead of the default text-only model.

-2. Start the NeMo Retriever extraction services.
+2. Start the NeMo Retriever Library services.
 The multimodal embedding service is included by default.

 After the services are running, you can interact with the extraction pipeline by using Python.
-The key to leveraging the multimodal model is to configure the extract and embed methods to process different content types as either text or images.
+The key to using the multimodal model effectively is configuring the extract and embed methods to handle different content types with the correct modality.

-When you use the multimodal model, by default, all extracted content (text, tables, charts) is treated as plain text.
+By default, when you use the multimodal model, all extracted content—such as text, tables, and charts—is processed as plain text.
 The following example provides a strong baseline for retrieval.

 • The extract method is configured to pull out text, tables, and charts.